-U.S. Tax Returns for Canadian Residents
+U.S. Personal Tax Returns for Canadian Residents

 Canadian residents who are not U.S. citizens file Form 1040NR U.S. Nonresident Alien Income Tax Return to report their U.S earned income in these circumstances:

-- If you have carried on business in the U.S. (self employed) you are subject to the same rules that apply to Canadian corporations carrying on business in the U.S. See U.S. Corporate Returns for details.
+- If you have carried on business in the U.S. (self-employed) you are subject to the same rules that apply to Canadian corporations carrying on business in the U.S. See U.S. Corporate Returns for details.
 You will file Form 1040NR to report the U.S. income or proof of exemption from tax, rather than the corporation tax return.

-- If you earned rental income from U.S. property, you must elect in the first year of rental to report the rental income and applicable expenses, including depreciation, in Form 1040NR and continue to report the income and expenses thereafter.
+- If you earned rental income from U.S. property, you must elect in the first year of the rental to report the rental income and applicable expenses, including depreciation, in Form 1040NR and continue to report the income and expenses thereafter.
 Absent the election and tax returns, the IRS may withhold 30 per cent of the gross rent before any expenses.

 - If you sold U.S. property.